-Rear The pads need to be replaced if a brake pad is worn to the indicator.
+The pads need to be replaced if a brake pad is worn to the indicator.

-- 1. Front Inspect the brake pads from in front of the brake caliper. - Always inspect both left and right brake calipers. - 2.
+- 1. Front Inspect the brake pads from below the brake caliper. - 2.
 Rear Inspect the brake pads from the rear right of the motorcycle.

 If necessary have the pads replaced by your dealer.